usecannon/cannon/packages/website/content/docs.md

 **Options**

-- `--directory` - Path to a custom package directory (_Default: "~/.local/share/cannon"_)
+- `--privateKey` - Private key of the wallet to use when publishing
+- `--preset` -
 - `--tags` - Comma separated list of labels for your package (_Default: "latest"_)
 - `--registryAddress` - Address for a custom package registry (_Default: "0xA98BE35415Dd28458DA4c1C034056766cbcaf642"_)
 - `--registryEndpoint` - Address for RPC endpoint for the registry (_Default: "https://cloudflare-eth.com/v1/mainnet"_)
-- `--ipfsEndpoint` - Address for an IPFS endpoint (_Example: https://ipfs.infura.io:5001_)
-- `--ipfsAuthorizationHeader` - Authorization header for requests to the IPFS endpoint (_Example: Basic abc:123_)
-- `--privateKey` - Private key of the wallet to use when publishing

 ### inspect